ashukla21/Bitesize/README.md

 # Bitesize
-Deep-learning algorithm to estimate how many calories are on a plate
+In this git repository I included the deep-learning algorithm I wrote to estimate how many calories are on a plate.
+This is a prototype version of the startup/app idea I pitched in the Stanford Health++ Hackathon